V-Sekai-fire/aria-character-core/decisions/gltf/extensions/VSEKAI_interactivity_planning.md

 ## KHR_interactivity Integration

-### CP-SAT Solver Node with Fallback
+### CP-SAT Solver Node

-The extension defines a custom `planning/cpsat` node that implementations may replace with MinZinc or other constraint solvers, while providing a fallback implementation using only standard KHR_interactivity nodes.
+The extension defines a custom `planning/cpsat` node that implementations may replace with MinZinc or other constraint solvers.

 **CP-SAT Solver Node Declaration:**